adamhsparks/stats19-review/review.md

 - The Description should include a link to the DfT website.

+- Language field should be set, `Language: en-GB`

 #### README File(s)

 - Use `remotes::install_github()` in place of `devtools::install_github()` in README.